 - Bring and wear your Easter clothes.
 Now, you probably don’t want to tour the parks in suits and dresses, but you can pack Easter themed outfits that are appropriate for riding rides.

 - Have your own Easter egg hunt.
 If your kids are small, bring some plastic eggs and their baskets and have a mini egg hunt in your room or the grassy areas around your hotel.

 - Surprise your kids with Easter gifts.
 Just because you’re not at home doesn’t mean the Easter bunny can’t leave gifts for your kids.
-Check out our gift ideas for Disney travelers and travel themed Easter baskets for ideas.
+Check out our gift ideas for Disney travelers, inexpensive Disney gift ideas for kids, Disney themed Easter baskets, and travel themed Easter baskets for ideas.

 - Have a family photo shoot.
 Take advantage of being at Disney World during Easter and get some family photos done during your trip.
 You can do a formal shoot with one of Disney’s professional photographers or grab some fun shots from one of the Photopass photographers in the parks.

-Celebrating Easter at Disney World can be a fun and memorable time for your family.
-Be prepared for large crowds, plan to create your own celebration, and have a blast!
+It can be a lot of fun to celebrate Easter at Disney World with your family.
+It can also creates some special memories.
+Prepare for large crowds, plan to create your own celebration, and have a blast!

-For help planning your trip, see our step by step guide, best resources for trip planning, advice for Disney World first timers, rookie Disney World mistakes to avoid, and quick trip planning tips.
+For help planning your Disney World trip, see my step by step guide, best resources for trip planning, advice for Disney World first timers, rookie Disney World mistakes to avoid, and quick trip planning tips.
 Also, check out the secret to a great Disney trip, celebrating at Disney, and how to make your trip special.